maximilien/musings/blogs/cloud_foundry/CF Service Keys.md

 # CloudFoundry Services Keys

 # Introduction
 The CloudFoundry (CF) platform-as-a-service (PaaS) has an extensible model via CF services wherein new service providers can easily be added and enable their service instance in any CF installation.
-These services appear into the CF marketplace and can easily be bound to (connected to) by any user running a CF application.
+These services appear into the CF marketplace and can then easily be, discovered, bound to (connected to), and used by any user running a CF application.

-While powerful, the binding model for CF applications to services is also restrictive.
-In particular it means that CF services can only be used with CF applications and their lifecycle cannot easily survive the applications they are bound to.
-In this post we will discuss Services Keys which is a new feature added to CF that resolves this issue.
-We will describe an example broker that makes use of this new feature as well as two additional new feature to the CF services architecture: async provisioning and arbitraty parameters.
+While powerful, the binding model for CF applications to services was also a bit restrictive.
+In particular it meant that CF services could only be used with CF applications and a service's lifecycle could not easily survive the applications they were bound to.

+In this post we will introduce and discuss `CF Services Keys` which is a new feature added to CF that resolves this issue.
+We will describe an example broker that makes use of this new feature as well as two additional new features of the CF services architecture: `Async Service Provisioning` and `Arbitraty Service Parameters`.

 # Use cases